 Dragon also allows for transcription of recorded files, provided they only contain a single speaker and that person has already set up recognition.
 There is an iPhone/iPad app called Dragon Recorder specifically for recording files for later transcription.

-The speech recognition engine which powers Nuance’s Dragon is the same as that powering NaturallySpeaking for Windows, the premiere speech recognition program for Windows, and it is continually improving.
+The speech recognition engine which powers Nuance’s Dragon is the same as that powering NaturallySpeaking, the premiere speech recognition program for Windows, and it is continually improving.
 Since 2008 when it was released, Dragon has made enormous improvements in speech recognition and it is much more forgiving and usable than it was then!
 I hope that improvements continue just as fast in the future – it’s a great thing for all users.

 If you are going to buy or upgrade any version of Nuance's Dragon Dictate, please consider using the links in this article.
 If you do, I'll get a commission - a small percentage of the sale price.
 It won't cost you anything and it will help to support me and ATMac.